 The genus name is derived from the Latin word“Solido”, which means “to heal”, “to safe”, “to make whole”, in reference to the supposed healing properties of these plants.

-Interesting facts about Solidago:
+Interesting facts about Solidago

 No one can be allergic to Goldenrod pollen because Goldenrods are pollinated by insects, while only wind-pollinated plants can cause allergic reactions.
 Actually, another plant called Ragweed is usually responsible for such allergies because it blooms at the same time.

-All species of Solidago are edible and nutritious.
-Flowers and leaves can be used to make tea, salads or can be cooked, blanched or added to soups.
+The flowers and leaves can be used to make tea, salads or can be cooked, blanched or added to soups.